-How to Safely Use Bear Spray
+How to Deploy Bear Spray and Use It Safely

 The time to learn how to use the spray is well before you have to face down a charging bear.
 The first thing to know is that accessibility is key.
 If you can’t reach the bear spray quickly, it won’t be able to help you.
 Keep the canister clipped to a backpack or your belt.
 You can store it in a backpack when driving, but the canister should always be easy to grab when you’re in bear country.

-Spray takes a few seconds to reach a bear’s respiratory system.
+The spray takes a few seconds to reach a bear’s respiratory system.
 The earlier you can spray, the safer you’ll be.
 The main idea is to create a wall aerosol roughly 25 to 30 feet in front of you.
 This creates an invisible barrier the bear will have to pass through.